Fisher Task Distance and Its Application in Neural Architecture Search: Fisher Task Distance

+In practice, architectures for $\varepsilon$-approximation networks for a given task $T$ are selected from a pool of well-known hand-designed architectures.

-\begin{definition}[Fr\'echet Task Distance] Let $a$ and $b$ be two tasks with $N_a$ and $N_b$ denote their corresponding $\varepsilon$-approximation networks, respectively. (i.e., $N_a$ and $N_b$ are trained with their own data sets to achieve high performance).
-Let $F_{a, b}$ be the Fisher Information Matrix of $N_a$ with the data set $X_b^{(2)}$ from the task $b$, and $F_{b, b}$ be the Fisher Information Matrix of $N_b$ with the data set $X_b^{(2)}$ from the task $b$.
-We define the distance from the task $a$ to the task $b$ based on Fr\'echet distance as follows:
+\begin{definition}[Fisher Task Distance] Let $a$ and $b$ be two tasks with $N_a$ and $N_b$ denote their corresponding $\varepsilon$-approximation networks, respectively.
+Let $F_{a, b}$ be the Fisher Information Matrix of $N_a$ with the dataset $X_b^{(2)}$ from the task $b$, and $F_{b, b}$ be the Fisher Information Matrix of $N_b$ with the dataset $X_b^{(2)}$ from the task $b$.
+We define the FTD from the task $a$ to the task $b$ based on Fr\'echet distance as follows:

-where $\textbf{tr}$ denotes the trace of a matrix. \end{definition} In this paper, we use the diagonal approximation of Fisher Matrices to get around of computational issues of computing the giant full Fisher Matrix.
+where $\textbf{Tr}$ denotes the trace of a matrix. \end{definition} In this paper, we use the diagonal approximation of the Fisher Information matrix since computing the full Fisher matrix is prohibitive in the huge space of neural network parameters.
 We also normalize them to have a unit trace.
-As a result, the Fr\'echet distance in~\eqref{frechet_org} can be simplified as follows:
+As a result, the FTD in~\eqref{frechet_org} can be simplified as follows:

-where $F^{ii}$ is the $i$\textsuperscript{th} diagonal entry of the Fisher Information Matrix.
-This dissimilarity measure ranges from $0$ to $1$, with the distance $d=0$ denotes a perfect similarity and the distance $d=1$ indicates a perfect dissimilarity.
-Note that this dissimilarity is inherently \emph{asymmetric} since it might be easier to transfer the knowledge of a complex task to a simple task, but not vice versa.
-Next, we present some theoretical justification for our measure of similarity.
-Our goal is to evaluate how well the baseline approximation networks perform on the target task's data set $X_b$.